dicebear/dicebear/apps/docs/pages/integrations/cli/index.md

 ### Show help

-For general help and a list of all available styles:
+For general help and the list of commands:

 ```
 dicebear --help